 While planning a trip around these exciting celebrations, be sure to book your perfect retreat with Hawaii Beach Homes!
 We offer a collection of incredible vacation rentals with premium amenities such as private pools, ocean views, and complimentary beach supplies.
-Discover our rentals on every shore of Oahu: The North, South, and East Shores!
-If you’re looking for more things to do during your Oahu getaway, you need to access our free Travel Guide!
-It’s full of our best suggestions for making the most of your trip.
+Discover our rentals on every shore of Oahu: The North and South Shores!

 Don’t Miss These Exciting Events on Oahu

 The Honolulu Marathon is one of the best things to do on Oahu in December!
 For many, this race is one of the reasons winter is one of the best times to visit Oahu.
 It’s also one of the world’s biggest and best road races.
 The fourth largest marathon in the world takes place annually on the second Sunday of December.

 Quiksilver Big Wave Invitational: December—February

 At Waimea Bay, the pro surfing event known as “The Eddie” can only take place when the surf measures at least 20 feet for a full day.